ihtkas/go-examples/README.md

 # go-examples
 Curated list of examples to learn Golang and awesome tools in the ecosystem.
+I also use this a quick personal reference.